freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/understand-string-immutability.md

 In JavaScript, `String` values are <dfn>immutable</dfn>, which means that they cannot be altered once created.

-For example, the following code cannot change the first letter of the string `Bob` to a `J`:
+For example, the following code will produce an error because the letter `B` in the string `Bob` cannot be changed to the letter `J`:

 ```js
 let myStr = "Bob";